 Although courses taken on any CSU campus will transfer to the student’s home CSU campus as at least elective credit, students should consult their home campus academic advisors to determine how such courses may apply to their degree programs before enrolling at the host campus.
 Application deadlines vary by campus.
 Students are encouraged to contact the host CSU campus for specific application deadlines.

-Undergraduate Eligibility Requirements for all three options (Online Concurrent (OCE), Concurrent and Visitor):
+Undergraduate Eligibility Requirements for Intrasystem Concurrent and Visitor Enrollment

 1. Student has completed at least one term and earned at least 12 units at the home campus as a matriculated student.